 If performance sport is your focus, then our International Sports Scholarship Programme (ISSP) or national scholarship programme Winning Students could provide you with the funding and flexibility to compete at the highest level.

 Sports Studies offers a breadth of study and flexibility which enable you to shape your experience of sport at Stirling.

 Teaching is delivered by experts in their field and enhanced by cutting edge knowledge from our sports researchers and through integration with field professionals.

-We prepare graduates for excellent careers within the growing sports sector and internships, exchanges and development programmes provide the opportunity for students to build up their cv and pick up the management and professional skills employers are looking for.
+We prepare graduates for excellent careers within the growing sports sector and internships, exchanges and development programmes provide the opportunity for students to build up their CV and pick up the management and professional skills employers are looking for.

-You have the opportunity to study abroad through Stirling's well-established connection with several North American and European universities.
+Students have the opportunity to study abroad through Stirling's well-established connection with several North American and European universities.
 The School of Sport also has further exchange programmes, where students can spend one semester or a year at American, Canadian and Swedish universities.